ENEE 759C: Compilers for Modern Architectures and Embedded Systems

 Power measurement and optimizations

-Course Structure:On some lectures, the instructor will present background material in compiler technology.
-A quiz will test this background material.
-Most lectures, however, will center around student presentations.
-Each presentation will be on one main research paper among a list of papers given by the instructor.
-Each student will present one paper.
-All students will be expected to read all the research paper carefully before the lecture in which it is discussed, and present a half-page written report for about half of the papers.
-The reports will be.due on the same day as the presentation of that paper.
+Course Structure:In the first approximately ten lectures, the instructor will present background material in compiler technology.
+A quiz in early march will test this background material.
+The remaining lectures will center around one student presentation in each lecture.
+Each presentation will be on one main research paper and a few secondary (or supporting) papers among a list of papers given by the instructor.
+Each student will present two papers on two different lectures in the course.
 A list of additional research papers will be provided; however, reading of additional papers is not mandatory - they are provided for students interested in further reading.
+Half-page written reports that summarize the main paper will be required for the first eight student presentations only.
 An end-of-semester course project will involve using the SUIF compiler infrastructure.

 Since there are no exams beyond the quiz in early March, I have seen in the past that attendance tends to drop off after that for some students.
 To ensure that everyone learns from the class, there will be an attendance requirement for classes in which student presentations are made.
 To qualify for attendance a student must arrive within the first ten minutes of class.
 No more than one missed lecture will be allowed for full attendance credit, except in special pre-requested and pre-approved circumstances such as religious holidays, and for medical reasons.

 Grading Method:Classroom presentation 1 20%